Sign up to our Newsletter

 For instance, you may want to consider taking psychology courses to learn more about human behavior, English courses to hone your writing skills, communications courses to strengthen your argumentative skills, and history courses to learn more about American laws.

-Step Two: Gain Useful Experience
+Step 2: Gain Useful Experience

 For instance, you’ll be expected to have excellent interpersonal and communication skills as a lawyer, so it would be worthwhile to gain considerable customer service experience.
 Additionally, you’ll be expected to be a leader in the courtroom, so you should also seek leadership roles.